 Membership: Members are from higher education institutions, Charlotte-Mecklenburg school system, educational learning companies, and business leaders who contribute their insight into the workforce.
 As in all Public Policy Committees, membership is open to anybody who is an active Chamber member.

-Meeting Dates: Quarterly, on Wednesdays at 8 am.
-Locations vary.
+Meeting Dates: Quarterly on Wednesdays at 8 am at the Charlotte Chamber, exceptions noted.

 Past Agenda Items:

 - May 7, 2014: On May 7, the Workforce Development & Education Committee hosted leaders from Charlotte-Mecklenburg Schools (CMS), Central Piedmont Community College (CPCC) and the University of North Carolina at Charlotte to discuss their planned budget requests.

 - February 17, 2014: In conjunction with the Workplace Issues Committee, the group hosted Karl Rectanus of the NC Chamber Foundation to learn more about the Hire Standards Campaign.
 Click here to view the presentation.
 Visit HireStandardsNC.org to learn more about the campaign.